 - Don’t Get Too Technical – Yes it involves technical work, but write in a language that hiring managers can understand.
 Try to explain your work in layman’s terms.
 Your objective should not be to impress by using technical jargon but to make sure the recruiter understands what you can do for the company.

 - Include Your Best Attributes – Even though you will work “behind the scenes”, companies want to know if you fit their organizational profile.
 Indicate your best personality attributes.
-You can see in the Strengths section of our HVAC Technician resume example that we cited Marcelo’s attribute of “understanding the concerns and frustrations of people.”
+You can see in the Skills section of our HVAC Technician resume example that we cited Marcelo’s attribute of “understanding the concerns and frustrations of people.”

 Before sending out your resume, do a final review and look out for spelling and grammatical errors.
 These types of mistakes can be off-putting to employers.